Click to grab your free copy of our Garden Tools Cheat Sheet!

 Vines

 Vines add up to the quality of the fruit.
 Try not to damage them during the process.
-If they seem to be going out of control, you may need to do something, though.
-Read this guide about how to control pumpkin vines for some helpful strategies.
+If they seem to be going out of control, you may need to apply techniques to control them.

 Natural or Hand Pollination